Cybele Druma: Awards

 In 2017–2018, Druma was the Moore Printing Sports Award finalist in the Westpac Outstanding Women Awards.

 Then, she was one of 14 women, selected from among 100 applicants, to receive the World Rugby Women's Executive Leadership Scholarship in 2019.
 She used some of her £10,000 prize to attend the first ever Oceania Rugby Women's Leadership Workshop in Fiji, along with completing the online Women in Leadership Certificate from Cornell University.

 Cultural impact

-Druma is an iconic enough figure in PNG that the Department of Education's 2009 civics curriculum refers to her in their lesson "Is She a Leader?" when they ask the teacher to explain: “We can easily recognize leaders like the captain of the national rugby team, simply because people take their picture and they are always in the news.
+Druma is such a notable figure in PNG that the Department of Education's 2009 civics curriculum mentions her in their lesson "Is She a Leader?" when they ask the teacher to explain: “We can easily recognize leaders like the captain of the national rugby team, simply because people take their picture and they are always in the news.
 However, there are also many much less visible leaders who do less exciting but often more important jobs.”